zig-gamedev/zig-gamedev/README.md

 All sample applications support following build options:

-* `-Denable-pix=[true|false]` - builds an executable with PIX markers and events enabled/disabled.
+* `-Drelease-safe=[bool]` - Optimizations on and safety on.
 Default value is false.
-* `-Denable-dx-debug=[true|false]` - builds an executable with Direct3D 12, Direct2D, DXGI, DirectML debug layers enabled/disabled.
+* `-Drelease-fast=[bool]` - Optimizations on and safety off.
 Default value is false.
+* `-Denable-pix=[bool]` - builds an executable with PIX markers and events enabled/disabled.
+Default value is false.
+* `-Denable-dx-debug=[bool]` - builds an executable with Direct3D 12, Direct2D, DXGI, DirectML debug layers enabled/disabled.
+Default value is false.
-* `-Denable-dx-gpu-debug=[true|false]` - builds an executable with Direct3D 12 GPU-Based Validation enabled.
+* `-Denable-dx-gpu-debug=[bool]` - builds an executable with Direct3D 12 GPU-Based Validation enabled.
 Requires -Denable-dx-debug=true.
 Default value is false.
 * `-Dtracy=[path/to/tracy/source]` - builds an executable with [Tracy](https://github.com/wolfpld/tracy) profiler instrumentation enabled.

 Examples:<br/>